smogon/pokemon-showdown/data/FORMES.md

 - Genesect
 - Giratina

+PS establishes one of their formes as the "original forme", and gives the others a `changesFrom` property pointing to the original forme.

 If a held item is required for a Pokémon to start battle with that forme, the `requiredItem` property will track this.

-`{name: "Giratina-Origin", forme: "Origin", baseSpecies: "Giratina", requiredItem: "Griseous Orb"}`
+`{name: "Giratina-Origin", forme: "Origin", baseSpecies: "Giratina", changesFrom: "Giratina", requiredItem: "Griseous Orb"}`

 Some changeable formes (like Arceus) are visual formes.
 See "Visual formes" above for more information.